Barry Fitzgerald: Abbey Theatre

 O'Casey wrote a part especially for Fitzgerald in the play The Silver Tassie, but it was rejected by the Abbey.
 The play was picked up for production in London in 1929.
 Fitzgerald decided to leave his civil service job to join the production and at age 41, he became a full-time actor.

 Professional actor

-Fitzergald made his film debut in Alfred Hitchcock's version of Juno and the Paycock (1930), shot in London.
+Fitzgerald made his film debut in Alfred Hitchcock's version of Juno and the Paycock (1930), shot in London.